What do you get when you combine a reporter, an Oakhurst bookstore, a cheerleader and comfortable bras?

 “I gave all my staff one so they would know how awesome they are,” she says.
 “We were testing them and now we’re all obsessed with them.”

-The bras don’t have underwires and come in tie-dye patterns, colors like tangerine and lime green and neutral colors with matching panties.
+The bras don’t have underwires and they come in tie-dye patterns, colors like tangerine and lime green and neutral colors with matching panties.

 “They sell like crazy,” Driscoll says.